-I can honestly tell you that this is THE BEST Stuffing Recipe I have ever tasted, I honestly didn’t even like stuffing until I tried this particular one.
-I think it is because this dressing has the perfect blend of herbs, sausage, and onion, and even better you can make it a little ahead of time so it free’s up your stovetop for your other dishes because you use a Crock Pot to finish cooking it.
+I can honestly tell you that this is THE BEST Stuffing Recipe I have ever tasted, in fact, I didn’t even like stuffing until I tried this particular version of the dish.
+I think that is because this dressing has the perfect blend of herbs, sausage, and onion, and even better you can make it a little ahead of time so it free’s up your stovetop for your other dishes because you use a Crock Pot slow cooker to finish cooking it.

 Some history about Bessie and this recipe: This recipe comes all the way from England.
 It was my ex-husband’s grandmother’s recipe.
 She and her husband relocated to Utah some time after WWII and settled in the Salt Lake Valley.

 Years ago, my now ex- Mother-In-Law, Diane gave me this recipe to share on this blog and now I keep it so that my kids will have it for when they are older and can continue to pass it down for generations.

 This recipe actually died with Bessie in the 1980’s and Diane (Bessie’s daughter) actually spent hours and hours (and a couple of years to get it just right) in the kitchen re-creating this recipe because it was lost when Bessie passed away.

 I am so thankful that Diane took the time to do that so that my children will have their great-grandmothers stuffing recipe and it will also mean a lot to them to know that Diane had a hand in it as well (Diane also passed away the spring of 2019).

-Recipes are probably one of the most important things to me when it comes to family heirlooms, so I am excited to be able to pass it down from generation to generation.
+Recipes are probably one of the most important things to me when it comes to family heirlooms, so I am excited to be able to pass it down from generation to generation for my kids.

 Doesn’t the Crock Pot Stuffing With Sausage look super tasty?